zkinch/FusionZk/README.md

 1inch-sdk-fetch.ts main functions :

-- the subdomains ( here we can focus on Polygon)
+- oneInchSubdomain ( here we can focus on Polygon)
 - create1inchSDK : generate the sdk for interacting with 1inch Fusion

 1inch-sdk-quote.ts :

 Here we’ll have the class that will interact with the sdk and have the types that would be used in the Steps and the recipe.
+- supportsNetwork : we're calling the fetch file to get the right network
 - GetSwapOrder : this function will place the order via the RailGun and 1inch DSK

 oneInch-place-order-step.ts

 oneInch-swap-recipe.ts

-swap-recipe.ts

 ### Further implementation:
 Introducing: Secret strategies for DeFi